 Similarly, I’m learning how to explain my needs to family and friends so they don’t freak out when it suddenly seems my personality has split.
 In the end, it’s just emotions, not the end of the world.
 Not taking your emotions so seriously all the time is healthy, especially if you experience the intense ones that HSPs do.

 2. My need to be boring

 I’ve always been the most boring person in my circle of friends.
-The one with very few exciting stories to tell after a weekend or a summer vacation.
-The one who would always rather stay home than go out and party.
-And I used to feel really bad about it, like I wasn’t living fully and would regret it when I’m older.
+The one with very few exciting stories to tell after a weekend or a vacation.
+The one who would rather stay home than go out and party.
+I used to feel really bad about it, like I wasn’t living fully and would regret it when I was older.

-But I’ve realized that there are different ideas about what constitutes “fun,” and there is no one right way to experience life to the fullest.
-Now I am boring and proud of it.
-Some people need to go to parties and festivals or even bungee jump in order to feel alive.
-I just need a long walk, a long bath, and the occasional long coffee date with a close friend.
+Now I’ve realized there is no one right way to experience life to the fullest, so I am boring and proud of it.
+Some people need to go to parties and music festivals or even bungee jump in order to feel alive.
+I just need a long walk, a long bath, and the occasional long coffee date with my best friend.
 As a bonus, staying in is a lot cheaper.
 More money left for books, relaxing bath salts, and expensive teas.

 3. My last-minute cancellations

-Why shouldn’t I be able to be completely honest with my friends?
-They know that I get cold feet and that I don’t like promising them anything too far in advance.
-By being more careful with scheduling future events, and more open about my last-minute cancellation tendencies, I’m slowly coming to terms with this shame and learning to work around it to maintain good relationships.
+Why shouldn’t I be completely honest with my friends?
+They know that I get cold feet and don’t like promising them anything too far in advance.
+By being more careful with scheduling future events, and more open about my last-minute cancellation tendencies, I’m coming to terms with this shame and learning to work around it to maintain good relationships.